 Due to the industrial Internet of Things, the prerequisites for production and manufacturing electronics are undergoing fundamental change.
 The “smart factory” is just around the corner: In the future, production facilities and value chains will be connected to one another digitally.
 Which poses some considerable challenges to companies: How can they prepare for this development?
 What opportunities and what risks are associated with this development?
 How can intelligent production planning further optimize the utilization rate of manufacturing facilities?
 What is important when it comes to infrastructure and security of industrial IT?
 How can existing systems be adapted for modern cloud, mobility and analysis functions?
 Within the scope of productronica, companies can exchange ideas and information about these questions and profit from the best-practice examples of others.

-Among other things, 3D printing in the electronics industry plays an important role in the Future Production / Smart Factory Cluster at this year's productronica.
+Among other things, 3D printing in the electronics industry plays an important role in the Future Production Cluster at this year's productronica.
 After all, this new technology will have a strong influence on the market in the future, particularly given the fact that it has almost unlimited potential for new products.
 The possibilities are practically endless.
 While plastic is currently the focus of the materials being used, there are also concepts that call for the use of metals or would even make electrically conductive connections possible.
 Future capabilities will increase the potential even further.

 Even if high-end, professional-quality 3D printers are still relatively expensive right now, they will become increasing affordable as the use of this new technology continues to spread.
 Like mobile telephones, it is even conceivable that 3D printers could be an everyday product for normal consumers in the foreseeable future.
 Could this even cause innovation and production processes to shift to consumers in the long term?
-One thing is certain: 3D printing is advancing both in the private and professional industrial sectors and will change our living and working world's immensely. productronica's Future Markets cluster will provide insights into and a look at the prospects for the future.
+One thing is certain: 3D printing is advancing both in the private and professional industrial sectors and will change our living and working world's immensely. productronica's Future Production Cluster will provide insights into and a look at the prospects for the future.

 Where is electronics manufacturing going?
 What trends are shaping manufacturers and consumers?
-Visitors and exhibitors in productronica's Future Production/ Smart Factory Cluster gain insights because the world's leading trade fair has its own platform for particularly interesting innovations.
-Whether it's networked, organic or printed: Future Markets covers the entire spectrum of current trends in electronics production.
+Visitors and exhibitors in productronica's Future Production Cluster gain insights because the world's leading trade fair has its own platform for particularly interesting innovations.
+Whether it's networked, organic or printed: Future Production covers the entire spectrum of current trends in electronics production.
 Visitors learn about exciting topics such as autonomously networked microsystems, sensor and actuator networks or cyber-physical systems.
 Future-oriented developments will also be on display in the sector for manufacturing technologies for batteries and electrical energy storage.
 New materials, new manufacturing techniques and test systems are driving these developments further.
 The range of new developments that could be significant to many sectors in the future will be rounded out by exhibits on the topics of organic and printed electronics, photovoltaics and 3D printing and/or additive manufacturing.

 The exhibitor directory contains lists of all exhibitors, products and services.